yorbenlodema/EEG-Pype/README.md

 - Log the chosen settings and performed analyses steps in a log file.
 - Correct channel names to match expected montage names through an interactive find/replace interface.

 The software is not (yet) able to:
 - Analyse task EEG data.
 - Open EEG files with data types not mentioned previously (you can put this in a new GitHub issue if you need to load another EEG filetype).

-In addition, we later added a quantitative analysis script, which allows for the calculation of several commonly used quantitative measures on the resting-state EEG epochs that are created by our pre-processing software.
+In addition, a separate quantitative analysis module allows for the calculation of several commonly used quantitative measures on the resting-state EEG epochs that are created by our pre-processing module.
 See below for more details.

 ### Tips for use and known issues
 When choosing the settings for the current analysis batch, most windows contain a "more info" button which will take you to an appropriate MNE documentation page.